FlatFilers/flatfile-plugins/extract/markdown/README.md

 ### Full Example

-In this example, the `extractMarkdown` is initialized with custom options, and then registered as middleware with the Flatfile listener.
-When a Markdown file is uploaded, the plugin will extract the tabular data and process it using the extractor's parser.
+In this example, the `extractMarkdown` is configured with custom options, and then attached to the listener.
+When a Markdown file is uploaded, the plugin will extract the tabular data and process it with the extractor's parser.

 ```javascript
 import { extractMarkdown } from "@flatfile/plugin-extract-markdown";